Dassa-Alora/DnDHomebrewCollections/WarlockQuori.md

 Starting at 10th level, you have resistance to neurotic damage.
 When a creature does deal neurotic damage to you, that creature takes the same amount of damage that you do.

+## Nightmare Shift ##

+Starting at 15th level, you can plunge a creature into Dal Quor, the Region of Dreams for one minute.
+As an action, choose a creature that you can see within 60 feet of you.
+It must make a Wisdom saving throw against your warlock spell save DC or vanish.
+On a failed save, the creature is temporarily transported to Dal Quor where they encounter the Dreaming Dark.

+Once the creature reappears, it immediately takes 2d8 psychic damage and is considered frightened.

+You must finish a long rest before you can use this feature again.